tanvirhasan2019/Project-Documentation/chatbot/README.md

 - Set up and customize chatbot behavior as per your requirements.

 ### **2. Upload Data**
-- Upload PDFs, DOCX, or other documents to enhance chatbot responses.
+- Upload PDFs to enhance chatbot responses.
 - Your uploaded data will enable the chatbot to provide more accurate and personalized answers.

 ### **3. Integrate on Website**